lmparppei/Beat/README.md

 # Beat

 A simple and elegant screenwriting app for macOS, using the plain-text Fountain screenplay format.
 It's pretty fast and lighteight and, above all, has a distraction free, minimalistic UI.
-Beat is also **free and open source**.
+Beat is also **free and open source** and will remain so.

 Read more on Beat website: https://kapitan.fi/beat/

 Beat is originally a fork of **Writer** by Hendrik Noeller (https://github.com/HendrikNoeller/Writer/) and still leans on his work, especially with the magnificent continuous Fountain parser.

 This started as a personal project as I needed a simple, multi-window and lightweight screenwriting application for my own films, preferrably using Fountain files.
-The ones that existed were expensive and/or cumbersome , weird or lacked some pretty important features  - such as automatic scene numbering.
+The ones that existed were weird, expensive and/or cumbersome or even lacked some pretty important features - such as automatic scene numbering.

 I am an artist and a filmmaker, and my programming skills are somewhat limited, so I'm open to any suggestions, improvements, feedback and collaboration.
-I hope that Beat will make work easier and more enjoyable for everyone!

 ## Latest release: Beat 1.0.6